Tomato Recommendations Newsletter

 Bob Webster and I had actually started the conversation on his Saturday show about what had been our most productive tomatoes in the past.
 Below is the list that Bob and I finally came up with.

-Celebrity, Porter, Early Girl, Tycoon, Juliet, Sun Gold, Big Beef, Valley Girl, Roma, Mama-Mia, Fox Cherry, Yellow Jelly, Bella Rosa, Crista, Wild Current, Super Fantastic.
+Celebrity, Porter, Early Girl, Tycoon, Juliet, Sun Gold, Big Beef, Valley Girl, Roma, Mama-Mia, Fox Cherry, Yellow Jelly, Bella Rosa, Crista, Wild Currant, Super Fantastic.

 Here are some of the comments from our listeners about their tomato favorites.
 Hope this will help next time you are ready to buy seeds or transplants.